LeftRefill: Filling Right Canvas based on Left Reference through Generalized Text-to-Image Diffusion Model: Experiments

 \section{Experiments}

-\textbf{Datasets.} The inpainting and outpainting are evaluated on Places2~\cite{zhou2017places} and Flickr-Scenery~\cite{cheng2022inout} dataset respectively.
-For the reference-guided inpainting, we use image pairs from MegaDepth~\cite{li2018megadepth}, which includes many multi-view famous scenes collected from the Internet.
-To trade-off between the image correlation and the inpainting difficulty, we empirically retain image pairs with 40\% to 70\% co-occurrence.
-And the validation also includes some manual masks from ETH3D scenes~\cite{schops2017multi} to verify the generalization.
-For local SR, we evaluate our method on the mixed DIV2K and Flickr2K~\cite{agustsson2017ntire} from 64$\times$64 to 256$\times$256.
-For the novel view synthesis from a single image, we use Objaverse~\cite{deitke2022objaverse} rendered by~\cite{liu2023zero} including 800k various scenes with object masks.
-More details are in the supplementary.
+\textbf{Datasets.} For Ref-inpainting, we use the resized 512$\times$512 image pairs from MegaDepth~\citep{li2018megadepth}, which includes many multi-view famous scenes collected from the Internet.
+To trade-off between the image correlation and the inpainting difficulty, we empirically retain image pairs with 40\% to 70\% co-occurrence with about 80k images and 820k pairs.
+The validation of Ref-inpainting also includes some manual masks from ETH3D scenes~\citep{schops2017multi} to verify the generalization.
+For the NVS, we use Objaverse~\citep{deitke2022objaverse} rendered by~\cite{liu2023zero} including 800k various scenes with object masks.
+We resize all images to 256$\times$256 as~\cite{liu2023zero}.
+Note that some extreme views with elevation angles less than -10$^{\circ}$ are filtered due to excessive ambiguity.
+More details about the masking and datasets are introduced in the supplementary.

-\textbf{Implementation.} Our PGIC is based on the inpainting fine-tuned SD~\cite{rombach2022high} with 0.8 billion parameters.
-Prompts with a length of 50 are used for most tasks of PGIC, while novel view synthesis uses a length of 73.
-All tasks are optimized with AdamW with a weight decay of 0.01.
-For inpainting-based tasks, the learning rate for prompt tuning is 3e-5, while we raise it to 1e-4 for other tasks.
-Further, the learning rate for the SD fine-tuning is 1e-5.
-For the reference-guided inpainting, 75\% masks are randomly generated, and 25\% of them are matching-based masks.
-All training is done with two 48G A6000 GPUs.
-More training details are listed in the supplementary.